-SANSARA (artistic directors Benjamin Cunningham and Tom Herring) is an award-winning vocal ensemble focused on the performance of a cappella choral music.
+SANSARA (artistic director, Tom Herring) is an award-winning vocal ensemble focused on the performance of a cappella choral music.
 As a collective body of voices, a choir is a living, breathing instrument with unparalleled expressive potential.
 SANSARA realises this through direct and honest music-making, always striving to conjure compelling atmospheres, communicating with clarity and integrity.

 The choir has rapidly gained a reputation for captivating performances of a broad range of repertoire, juxtaposing choral music old and new in vivid narrative programmes, tying thematic and textual links into rich live experiences.